qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

    If you want to view a single band of a multiband image (for example, Red), you might think you would set the Green and Blue bands to :guilabel:`Not Set`.
-   But the preferred way of doint this is to set the image type to :ref:`Singleband gray <singleband_gray>`, and then select Red as the :guilabel:`Gray band` to use.
+   But the preferred way of doing this is to set the image type to :ref:`Singleband gray <singleband_gray>`, and then select Red as the :guilabel:`Gray band` to use.